-However, the location was perfect and with no hesitation but plenty of reservations, the couple looked at each other (rolled their eyes??) and smiled and said, “Here we go again!”
-Their fourth baby was born as 808 Wellness Studio was opened after less than a two-month renovation by Alan and some 808 helpers on August 1, 2018.
-Their youngest son about to turn three, it seemed that it was good timing to expand upon the Center and 808’s offerings.
+However, the location was perfect and with no hesitation but plenty of reservations, the couple looked at each other and smiled and said, “Here we go again!”
+Their fourth baby was born as 808 Wellness Studio was opened after less than a two-month renovation by Alan, Sara and some 808 helpers on August 1, 2018.
+It was good timing to expand upon the Center and 808’s offerings.
 A full yoga schedule was created by the more recent Wellness Coordinator addition Elise Streckenbein.
-A yoga instructor with years of experience, she helped guide the couple through the logistics of a studio.
+A yoga instructor with years of experience, she helped guide the couple through the logistics of running a studio.
 Sara had begun a two-year yoga teacher training in Rishikesh, India in 2005 but ended up pausing it to complete her massage and healing arts training.
 She finally completed her 200-hour yoga training in 2016 and was beyond humbled to consider opening her own studio.

-This was not to be just a yoga studio, however.
+This was to be more than a yoga studio, however.
 This was to be a Sacred Space, an events studio that would be a place for transformation, study, education, and expansion for all who entered its doors.
 After opening, a weekly Wellness Wednesday Speaker Series was launched followed by Thursday Night Journeys, in which varying healing practitioners offer a variety of monthly classes and experiences on each Thursday of the month.
 Since the doors opened, there have been a multitude of workshops, events, trainings (Yin Yoga, Reiki, Shamanic, Thai massage and more) and Wellness and Healing Arts Fairs.
-Many of these events are free or by donation and all are open to the public and more offerings on the way.
+Many of these events are free or by donation and all are open to the public with more offerings on the way.
 The intention of the Studio is to create a spiritual Sangha, where the community can come together to gather and connect and to become more together than they can on their own.

-As they grew from 808 Wellness in the smaller Building B of Rainbow Mall to the bigger Building A and became 808 Wellness Center, the expansion to the Studio caused them to go through a short identity crisis as they began to refer to the new space as The Studio and the original The Center.
+As they grew from 808 Wellness in the smaller Building B of Rainbow Mall to the larger Building A and became 808 Wellness Center, the expansion to the Studio created a short identity crisis as they began to refer to the new space as The Studio and the original The Center.
 But isn’t it all the Center?
 And both most certainly 808 Wellness.
 Taking into account the often-heard comment, “I didn’t know what 808 Wellness was,” the couple decided it was time for a name revamp to clarify their expanded offerings.
-The treatment office space has transitioned into the Healing Spa, now creating 808 Wellness Healing Spa & Yoga Studio.
-The Center is now the sum of all the parts: Spa, Studio and Ohana.
+The treatment space was named the center has transitioned into the Healing Spa, now creating 808 Wellness Healing Spa & Yoga Studio.
+The Center is the sum of all the parts: Spa, Studio and Ohana.
 The 808 Wellness owners and staff member’s intention at this point remains the same: to help assist all who are drawn to find their center through the offerings of 808 Wellness.
 As Sara says,